cimgui/cimgui/README.md

 This library is intended as a intermediate layer to be able to use imgui from other languages that can interface with C (like D - see [D-binding](https://github.com/Extrawurst/DerelictImgui))

 Notes:
-* currently this wrapper is based on version [1.62WIP of imgui](https://github.com/ocornut/imgui/)
+* currently this wrapper is based on version [1.62 of imgui](https://github.com/ocornut/imgui/tree/v1.62)
-* does not compile with pure C compiler yet (for writing bindings in languages that are able to use C-ABI it is enough though, see D-bindings)
+* overloaded function names try to be the most compatible with traditional cimgui names.
+So all naming is algorithmic except for those names that were in conflict with widely used cimgui names and were thus coded in a table (https://github.com/sonoro1234/cimgui/blob/cimgui_auto_implementations/generator/generator.lua#L40).
+Until the comunity finish with defining this table tag will be 1.62beta.
+Current overloaded function names can be found in (https://github.com/sonoro1234/cimgui/tree/cimgui_auto_implementations/generator/generated/overloads.txt)

 # auto binding generation